dashjoin/platform/dashjoin-docs/docs/development-production.md

 }
 ```

+An example is available in the [demo app](https://demo.my.dashjoin.com/#/page/Smiles) as well.

 ### Packaging the Widget and Deploying it to Production

 Once you are done with your widget development, you can start the build process via the terminal